EgosOwn/onionr/README.md

 (--require-hashes is intended to prevent exploitation via compromise of PyPi/CA certificates)

-## Help out
+# Help out

-Everyone is welcome to help out.
+Everyone is welcome to contribute.
 Help is wanted for the following:

 * Development (Get in touch first)
     * Creation of a shared lib for use from other languages and faster proof-of-work